smirarab/global/src/shell/README.md

 * [annotate-with-genes.sh](annotate-with-genes.sh): reads a bunch of source trees and a destination tree, and annotates the branches of the destination tree with the number (or frequency) of source trees that have that branch with high support

+* [create_1stAnd2ndcodon_alignment.sh](create_1stAnd2ndcodon_alignment.sh): creates an alignment where the first half are the first codon posistions of the input alignment and the second half is the second codon position.
+It also outputs a file that gives the boundaries between the two codons.